-By the time pupils leave at the end of Top Year, they will have encountered poets from John Agard to Dylan Thomas, playwrights from R.C.
+By the time pupils leave at the end of Year 8, they will have encountered poets from John Agard to Dylan Thomas, playwrights from R.C.
 Sheriff to Shakespeare, and the history of English from the Old English of Beowulf to the present day.

 The programme of study for English enables pupils to explore the many facets of English literature and language.
 We encourage children to read as much and as widely as possible.
 We all enjoy our weekly reading time, which provides a wonderful period of silence in which to lose ourselves in our imagination.
 Supported by Accelerated Reader, we are always able to recommend new and suitably challenging texts for pupils to read and enjoy.